ryantobin77/0340_EMS_Mobile/Readme.md

 # EMS Mobile App

-The EMS Mobile App is a mobile application that allows EMTs to better find a hospital for their patients
+The EMS Mobile App is a mobile application that allows EMTs to better find a hospital for their patients.
+The application consists of 3 components: a Django backend, an iOS app, and an Android app

+## Release Notes

 ## Install Guide

 ### Prerequisites
+- For the iOS app, a Mac Computer is needed
-- XCode and Swift 5
+- Install XCode and Swift 5
-- Android Studio with SDK 29
+- Install Android Studio with SDK 29
-- Python 3.8 with pip and virtualenv
+- Install Python 3.8 with pip and virtualenv
-- Clone the Git repo
+- Clone the Git repository

-## Download Instructions
+### Download Instructions
 1. In terminal, navigate to the folder where you would like to save the project
 2. Clone the project to this location using ```git clone https://github.com/ryantobin77/0340_EMS_Mobile.git```
 3. A repository named "0340_EMS_Mobile" now exists

-### Setting up the backend (Do this only once)
+### Dependent libraries
+- All dependent libraries can be found in the repo directory at ```0340_EMS_Mobile/Backend/EMS_Django_Backend/requirements.txt```
+- See build instructions for Django Backend to install dependent libraries

+### Build Instructions
+#### Django Backend
 1. Initialize your virtualenv with ```virtualenv venv``` in the root directory.
 Do not push this to Git
 2. Activate virtualenv with ```source venv/bin/activate```
 3. Install dependencies with ```pip install -r requirements.txt```